ubq-testing/crypto-faucet-plugin/README.md

 # `@ubiquibot/crypto-faucet-plugin`

 #### What is this plugin for?

-This plugin is used to subsize first-time contributors to Ubiquity by providing them with some funds for their first reward claim.
+This plugin is used to subsidize first-time contributors to Ubiquity by providing them with some funds for their first reward claim.

 #### How does it work?

 This plugin is a faucet that can be used to distribute funds to users.
 It can be configured to distribute native gas tokens or any other ERC20 tokens.

 #### Features